 Specific chiropractic tests

-If required, further investigations will be undertaken.
-This may be diagnostic imaging such as x-rays or MRI, blood tests, Any further examinations will be explained to you, and will be undertaken in communication with your GP and other healthcare providers as necessary.
+Occasionally, further investigations such as blood tests, x-rays or other scans, may be required, further investigations will be undertaken. , The reasons for recommending these will be explained to you, and will be undertaken in communication with your GP and other healthcare providers as necessary.